 In addition to my other preparations, I’ve been methodical about planning my next act.
 Of all the sins I could commit in retirement, being bored or boring ranks right up there.
 So here’s my things-to-do-so-I-don’t-bore-myself list.

-- Draw a 125 mile radius around my house, see what’s inside of it
+- Draw a 125 mile radius around my house, see what’s inside of it and write about it

 - Idaho Hot Springs on a weekday, slice of pie at Trudy’s